Leo3418/RealMute/README.md

 * An optional function to notify muted players when they are sending messages
 * An optional function to keep allowing OPs sending messages while all players are muted
 * An optional function to block players' private messages alongside chat messages
-* Block and mute players if they send any prohibited contents set by adminstrator
+* Block and mute players if they send any prohibited contents set by administrator

 ## Usage
 * `/rmute <player>` Mute a player